Internicola/Awesome_TLC_Jobs/index.md

 - User research experience is a plus
 - Experience working with developers is a plus

+*Sound like a good role for you?*  ***[Apply here!](https://a127-jobs.nyc.gov/psc/nycjobs/EMPLOYEE/HRMS/c/HRS_HRAM.HRS_APP_SCHJOB.GBL?Page=HRS_APP_JBPST&Action=U&FOCUS=Applicant&SiteId=1&JobOpeningId=384481&PostingSeq=1)***

+# Why Join Our Team?
+- Opportunity to make a major impact on the city of New York
+- Relaxed work environment
+- Freedom to try to new ideas and approaches
+- Strong work/life balance
+- Great health and retirement options
+- 11 paid holidays, plus three weeks of vacation

 # Openings Coming Soon

 - Data Engineer